KevinLolochum/SQL_Pandas/README.md

 ## SQL, Pandas and Excel Utilities

-This repo is for comparing SQL queries and pandas methods/functions and utilities.
+This repo is for comparing SQL queries and pandas methods/functions and some excel utilities.

 ##### Creating and querying a simple MySQL table using Python and Excel